overture-stack/website/markdown/documentation/ego/installation/prerequisites/index.md

 # PostgreSQL Quickstart

-We will be using docker to set up our PostgreSQL database for Ego and PgAdmin4 to help in monitoring and configuring the database.
+We will be using docker to set up our PostgreSQL database for Ego.

 1. **Pull and Run PostgreSQL**